z-l-p/filmless-simple/docs/README.md

 - In Photoshop, follow the same steps as before to print onto your page of film.
 - Wait at least 10 minutes for the film to dry.
-You’ll get better results if you let it dry longer.
+This is the bare minumum for quick workshops.
+It's best to let it dry for a few hours.
 - Carefully peel the film from the card stock, splicing it together as you go.
-One page will make a nice loop if you splice it end-to-end, or you can make several smaller loops.
+If you're interested in looping, one page will make a nice loop if you splice it end-to-end, or you can make several smaller loops.

 ### Showtime! ###